Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Learn how MX records direct email to the right mail servers, including priority settings.
 Includes examples for the DNScale dashboard and API.

 An MX (Mail Exchange) record specifies which mail servers are responsible for receiving email for your domain.
 When someone sends an email to user@yourdomain.com, MX records tell the sending server where to deliver the message.
+Without properly configured MX records, email for your domain simply will not arrive.

 How MX Records Work